How to Integrate Applications

 Quick and Easy in Just 30 Seconds!

-Yoom offers a ready-made template for easy setup in connecting Google Calendar & Notion.
+Yoom offers a ready-made template for easy setup in connecting Google Calendar and Notion for task scheduling and updates.
 Click the “Try it” button to get started now!

 We’ll also walk you through the step-by-step process of creating this automation flow later in this article.

-Managing your schedule and tasks can get difficult when your calendar and project details are managed in different platforms.
-By connecting Google Calendar and Notion, you can automate those tedious tasks and keep everything in sync - making team collaboration smoother.
+Managing your schedule and tasks can get difficult when your calendar and project details are managed on different platforms.
+Whether you're a project manager, team leader, or part of a remote team, everything must be synced and up to date across all tools to keep your teams aligned.
+By connecting Google Calendar and Notion, you can automate those tedious tasks and keep everything in sync, making team collaboration smoother.

 Sync Changes & Deletes from Google Calendar Events to Notion